frankshearar/Home/Lock-file-design-meeting-notes---August-18,-2015.md

 # Lock file design meeting notes

+This topic can be discussed further here: https://github.com/NuGet/Home/issues/1233

 Meeting questions with answers noted below:
 * When is a lock file with IsLocked=true allowed to change
   * If dependencies have changed